FriedCNL/ScreeningStimuli/README.md

 1. **Enable LFS for your repository on GitHub.** Most repositories have LFS enabled by default.
 2. **Check storage usage:** GitHub provides 1 GB of free LFS storage and 1 GB of bandwidth per month.
 Additional storage can be purchased as needed.

-You can monitor usage via the GitHub repository settings under **Settings > Git LFS**.
+You can monitor usage via the GitHub repository settings under **Settings > [Billing and plans](https://github.com/organizations/FriedCNL/settings/billing/summary)**.

 ## Git-LFS tutorial:
 https://www.atlassian.com/git/tutorials/git-lfs